sagold/json-schema-library/README.md

 ### SchemaNode

-`compileSchema` creates a tree of nodes with a node for each sub-schema.
-Each node exposes the same methods, for example:
+`compileSchema` builds a tree where each sub-schema becomes its own SchemaNode.
+Every node in the tree offers the same set of methods.
+For example:

 ```ts
 const root = compileSchema(mySchema);